CFB Halifax: Wellington Barracks

+Wellington Barracks, also known as Wellington House is located next to the former parade square within CFB Halifax.
+It was constructed by the Royal Engineers between 1852 and 1860 and is of neoclassical design.

 Wellington Gate

 Wellington Gate was created in 1850 and named after Arthur Wellesley, 1st Duke of Wellington.
 The gate is lined on either side with two columns listing the battle honours of the Royal Canadian Regiment, which was stationed at Wellington Barracks for several years.
-The two columns read from left to right: